Rhiannon: Curse of the Four Branches: Plot and gameplay

 The game is set on the Celtic fringes of Britain; a place where myth and magic spill into reality, threatening the sanity of a teenage girl named Rhiannon.
 An ancient battle for revenge engulfs Ty Pryderi, the remote Welsh farmstead Rhiannon now calls home.
 She begins to hear unexplained noises, see disturbing visions, and experience other chilling paranormal phenomena.
 There is an ancient evil lurking in the walls of Ty Pryderi that holds a terrible connection to a timeless struggle between man and magic fabled in the Mabinogion Legends.
 Her parents take Rhiannon away, leaving Ty Pryderi to your watch and exploration, but their absence can only postpone the inevitability of revenge and death.

 It is played as a classic first person "point and click" adventure, with the world being represented by pre-rendered, animated screens.

 The adventure is based on a non linear structure, that gives the player a lot of freedom in exploring the environment and collecting clues, letting them solve the game at their own pace.

 Development

 The game is created by Karen Bruton, her husband Noel Bruton, and her brother Richard Lee, who all cofounded Arberth Studios.
 They live in West Wales, which they admitted to use heavily as a model for Ty Pryderi.
 The symbolisms associated with Earth, Water, Fire and Air that are referenced in the game are also taken from a study of putative practical magic that Karen and Noel Bruton undertook a few years ago.
+The idea for the game arose after Karen finished playing Barrow Hill: Curse of the Ancient Circle.

+Release

+On June 25, 2008, Arberth Studios reached a deal with the North American distributor Got Game Entertainment, subsequently releasing Rhiannon: Curse of the Four Branches on October 6, 2008.

+Following a successful release of the game in North America, Arberth Studios pursue the release of the game in Europe, excluding at first such countries as Italy, Greece and Russia.

+Arberth Studios released a German version of the game in 2010, prior to which it was translated into Russian and got published by a Russian company Logrus, in 2008.
+A group of French and Belgian enthusiasts known as Les Rhemystes completed the French translation and a download-only release followed in the Autumn of 2009, again published by Arberth Studios.
+Italian gaming site Puntaeclicca.com enabled the Italian download-only release in 2010.